Buying guide

 Warrior 100

-A practical all-around racket with friendly handling and good value for developing players.
+A practical all-around racket with friendly handling, useful forgiveness, and strong value for developing players.

 Tecnifibre